djolertrk/djolertrk.github.io/_posts/2021-11-05-optimize-AARCH64-backend-in-LLVM.md

       load base + 32 * sizeof(float)
       load base + 33 * sizeof(float)

 Suddenly, the optimization was disabled by default for the AARCH64 (with the cd2334 commit), since “it was pessimising some code patterns”.
 I am not sure what were the exact cases, but the targets other than AARCH64 that use this LLVM Pass, run Straight Line Strength Reduce, GVN and Nary Reassociate Passes, before invoking the EarlyCSE, to gain full benefits out of this.
-Please also find the proposals for returning this into -O3 pipeline: PATCH1 PATCH2
+Please also find the proposals for returning this into -O3 pipeline: https://reviews.llvm.org/D113284, https://reviews.llvm.org/D113285

 This improves/fixes the problem reported at [5].

-####	LICM: Hoist LOAD without STORE
+####	LICM: Hoist LOAD without STORE (II)

 The LICM LLVM Pass performs loop invariant code motion.
 It means that it tries to remove as much as possible code from the loop’s body.
 It is done by either hoisting some invariants into loop’s preheader (it is a basic block where there is only one entering block, and its only edge is to the loop’s header; more about LLVM’s loop terminology [2]), or by sinking such code into the exit block.
 All this is done IFF it is safe.
 What does it mean?
 It mostly means that it is not safe to promote a load/store from the loop if the load/store is conditional.
 For example: